 In her article for the “Journal of Adolescent & Adult Literacy,” Maryanne Wolf suggests that students need to be given time to record their thoughts about what they read.
 This will help them slow down and reflect on the material more deeply.

-Students can create a dedicated vocabulary journal or notebook where they write down new words, their definitions, and examples of how they are used in context.
+Students can create a dedicated vocabulary journal or notebook to write down new words, their definitions, and examples of how they are used in context.
 Students can also add illustrations of each term.

 2. Color Coding